useidel/uefiboot4rpi/README.md

 That includes disabling the 3GB RAM limit, configuring the SystemTable to use "ACPI + DeviceTree" and to configure the default boot option using the file `/boot/efi/EFI/debian/grubaa64.efi`.
 In case of more help please check [here](https://forum.manjaro.org/t/raspberry-pi-4-manjaro-on-uefi-firmware-with-generic-arm-kernel/127589)

+Sidenote: recent tests on RPi3 look like the settings for RAM and SystemTable are correct and don't need any changes.
+However, the setup of the boot entry to point Grub seems to be a bit iffy.

 ## How to use it?

 - Boot you Raspberry Pi with standard SD image.